The Outside of Your Eyes

 Optic Disc

-Description: The optic disc normally looks creamy-white and oval in shape, and it’s the area where the optic nerve enters the eye.
-It is very close to the macula.
+The optic disc appears creamy-white and oval-shaped.
+It is the area where the optic nerve enters the eye and is located very close to the macula.
+The optic disc lacks photoreceptors, which results in a natural blind spot in each eye.

 Optic Nerve